syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Scrolling.md

  ![](Scrolling_images/Scrolling_img9.png)

-### Virtualization:
+### Enhanced Virtual Scrolling:

 It allows you to load the grid with data while scrolling.
-It is an improvised virtual scrolling feature.
-In order to enable this, you need to enable both the AllowVirtualScrolling and EnableVirtualization(new) property of the Grid ScrollSettings.
+In order to enable this, you need to enable `EnableVirtualization` property of the `ScrollSettings`.
 Some of the relevant functionalities of this are,

 1. White space will not be appeared in the Grid.
 2. Improved page rendering performance.

-It allows you to load the grid with data while scrolling.
+3. It can render nearly 5 lakhs records.

 This can be achieved by setting `EnableVirtualization`  as `true`.

+N> It supports only Normal Mode of Virtualization

 The following code example describes the above behavior.